b0g3r/perseus/README.md

 ### Local development
 The project uses poetry as a dependency management tool.
 For local development convenient way to installing and running project is using `poetry install`.
-Please, use [>=1.0.0 version](https://pypi.org/project/poetry/#history) of poetry even if it is a beta-version.

 Poetry automatically creates venv (or uses already activated venv) and install all requirements to it and the project itself as `editable` .